dgwhited/guardduty-runbooks/runbooks/cryptocurrency-ec2-bitcointool-b-dns.md

  * **Data source:** DNS logs

-This finding informs you that the listed EC2 instance in your AWS environment is querying a domain name that is associated with Bitcoin or other cryptocurrency-related activity.
+This finding informs you that the listed EC2 instance in your AWS environment is querying a domain name that is associated with Bitcoin or other cryptocurrency\-related activity.
 Bitcoin is a worldwide cryptocurrency and digital payment system that can be exchanged for other currencies, products, and services.
-Bitcoin is a reward for bitcoin-mining and is highly sought after by threat actors.
+Bitcoin is a reward for bitcoin\-mining and is highly sought after by threat actors.

 **Remediation recommendations:**